UNIVERSITY GUIDANCE SERVICE

 UNIFROG accounts are made available to students (and their parents) from 3eme upwards.
 Initial access details are sent by email to all students.
 They can then log onto the UNIFROG platform and create their own account, which they will keep until the end of their time at the CSI Lyon.

-Within the Section Ms David, Ms Doggart and Ms Cassan have taken on the role of university counsellors, working closely with the head of section to provide advice and guidance to students.
-The university counsellors can be contacted through the UNIFROG platform or at email@example.com.
+Within the Section Ms David, Ms Doggart and Ms Cassan have taken on the role of university guidance advisers, working closely with the Head of Section to provide advice and guidance to students.
+The university guidance team can be contacted through the UNIFROG platform or at email@example.com.

-Applying to go to university is a big step and, while our university counsellors will be on hand to help, it is important that students take on the overall responsibility for their own applications.
-Students are advised to start thinking about their options for further study during their 2nde year.
-The university counsellors make presentations to students in 1ere and Terminale, providing further information, guidance and support as they develop their ideas, refine their choices and put together their applications.
+Applying to go to university is a big step and, while our university guidance team will be on hand to help, it is important that students take on the overall responsibility for their own applications.
+With the process kicking off in 3ème, students will benefit by taking a proactive and informed approach to exploring their post-bac options.

-Meet (if requested) by appointment with students and their families to give individual guidance.
+Meet (on request) by appointment with students and their families to give individual guidance.
+Contact the team on firstname.lastname@example.org .

 Students / applicants will need to...

-The Anglophone Section organises an annual Alumni Presentation, where former students make presentations on their experiences of further study and career choices and take questions from current students.
+Take advantage of events like the Anglophone Section's annual Alumni event, where former students make presentations on their experiences of further study and career choices and take questions from current students.

 Request and obtain personal statements and references from appropriate referees, when these are required.